universal-react/universal-react-demo/README.md

-# Universal React
+# Universal React Framework

-universal react framework.
+Scaffold for building an universal react applicatioin.

 Used:
  - webpack@3